yfan2012/utils/README.md

 # utils
-scripts for things I often do for every project
+scripts for things I might do often for multiple projects